The Future of Manufacturing: Mass Production Becomes Agile Processes

 Automation at Design Ready Controls

-Design Ready Controls has four facilities—one each in Virginia, Oklahoma, Oregon, and Minnesota.
+Design Ready Controls has three facilities—one each in Virginia, Oklahoma, and Minnesota.
 They keep us close to our current customers, reducing costs and improving logistics.
 Proprietary software, such as our Automated Panel Expert (APE®) and Automated Manufacturing Expert (AME™), allows us to build customized control panels with reduced lead times.
 We can produce exact multiples of the same design or variations on each one, all with the same attention to detail.

 Shift to Local Manufacturing